snozbot/fungus/Docs/fungus_lua/lua_environment.md

 # LuaUtils

 When you create a LuaEnvironment object via (Tools > Fungus > Create > LuaEnvironment), the created gameobject has another component called LuaUtils which adds many useful features to the basic LuaEnvironment setup.
-See the [Lua Utils](lua_utils.md) section for more info.
+See the @ref lua_utils "Lua Utils" section for more info.